HOW IS QUALITY DEFINED?

 To achieve this, WCVA has a variety of quality systems to recommend and help you with.
-We briefly mention some below, for further information please see our information sheet on quality.

 If you want to assess the quality of your volunteer management and involvement, prove and improve the effectiveness of your work with volunteers, and enhance your organisation’s reputation, Investing in Volunteers provides the ideal framework.
 IiV is available to any voluntary organisation and is equally recognised in all four nations in the UK.